 Learn about local Chinese tin mining heritage with this short walk through an old alluvial mine site on our property at Tin Dragon Cottages.

 Interest from Chinese tourists and descendants of the original Chinese miners has rewarded Tin Dragon Cottages’ efforts to recount Branxholm’s local Chinese tin mining history.
-The walk is available to Tin Dragon Cottages’ guests and to others by appointment.
+The walk is available to Tin Dragon Cottages’ guests only.

 Chinese Tin Mining Heritage Uncovered